Progressive auto insurance review for 2021

 If you receive more than one speeding ticket within three years, your Progressive auto insurance premium is likely to increase.
 On average, Progressive’s rates increased about $300 with one accident on record as a factor.
 The increase is typically around 30% among all providers.

-Having a poor credit score (defined as anything below 500) can result in a higher auto insurance premium.
+Having a poor credit score (defined as anything below 500) can result in a higher auto insurance premium in most states.
 Because studies have linked credit history and a propensity for auto insurance claims, insurers may be less inclined to offer competitive rates to those with poor credit.
 With Progressive, credit impacted rates resulting in an increase of more than 35%.